 Can I go camping yet?

-Not quite yet . . . but we’re almost there!
-The government have relaxed the rules about travel around the country, but overnight stays away from your home are still not allowed.
-At the moment all campsites and caravan parks remain closed across the UK.
+YES!
+The government have relaxed the rules about travel around the country, and overnight stays away from your home are now allowed.
+This includes campsites and caravan parks across the UK.

 This is great news for campers - time to dust off or upgrade your gear.